pzawadzk/Advanced-Lane-Lines/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I encountered couple of challenges in the project.
-Here are the most important three:
+Here are the three most important ones:

-1. Generation of binary lane-line image.
-I used a try and error approach to test methods to create thresholded binary image.
+1. Generation of binary lane-line images: I used a try and error approach to test methods to create thresholded binary image.
 Although, the resulting lane-line detection works well, the whole process was somewhat time consuming.
 An automated optimization process would allow for a more exhaustive search.

-2. Identification of lane-line pixels in the binary image.
+2. Identification of lane-line pixels in binary images.
 For some images my algorithm was picking up a road edge rather than a lane-line.
 I solved this issues by masking left and right sides of images.
-A better approach would be to identify all the lanes and then pick the lines that are left and right of car.
+A better approach would be to identify all the lines and then pick the lines that are left and right of the car.
-In that we would keep the information about all the lanes.
+In that we would keep information about all the lanes.

 3. Stability of lane detection.
 To improve stability of lane detection I used a running average over the last 10 image frames.
-In situations where the binary image had lot of noise or simply line pixels were not present, the resulting fit parameters were wrong and skewed the average.
-To solve this issue I update the average only when the fit parameters are not unreasonably different from the current average.
+In situations where binary images had lot of noise or simply line pixels were not present, resulting fit parameters were wrong and skewed the average.
+To solve this issue I update the average only when fit parameters were not unreasonably different from the current average parameters.

-Here are a few potential issues with the implemented line detection:
+Here are a few potential issues with the implemented line detection algorithm:

 1. The current pipeline was tested only on one type of road conditions.
-It is possible that the pipeline will fail under rainy, dark or other conditions.
-While using saturation channel which be more illumination independent should improve generalization, more  testing and a more systematic optimization approach to build a binary image could help.
+It is possible that the pipeline will fail under rainy, dark or other type of road conditions.
+While using saturation channel which is more illumination independent should improve generalization, more  testing and a more systematic optimization approach to build a binary image could help.

-2. Lane detection may not work properly when lines split or merge e.g. cross-sections,  acceleration or deceleration lanes etc. Here identification of multiple lines and sanity checks based on known ranges of lane parameters could help.
+2. Lane detection may not work properly when lines split or merge e.g. at cross-sections,  acceleration or deceleration lanes etc. Identification of multiple lines and sanity checks based on known ranges of lane parameters could help here.

-3. Lane changing may also confuse the algorithm.
+3. Algorithm may get confused during lane changing.